kevgo/text-runner/documentation/how-it-works.md

-There are no limitations on how the Markdown must look like, TextRunner can read and understand (with your help) any Markdown structure including
+There are no limitations on how the Markdown must look like, TextRunner can read and understand (with your help) any Markdown structure including fenced code blocks, embedded images, complex data in tables, bullet point lists, as well as plain text in any human language.
-- fenced code blocks
-- embedded images
-- complex data in tables, bullet point lists, as well as plain text in any human language

 To make a part of any Markdown file actionable by TextRunner, wrap it in an `<a>` tag with class `tr_[action name]`.